AdamPrimer/LiveSplit.EscapeGoat2/README.md

 This is just a brief summary of each file, I hope it provides a decent starting point for understanding the code base for any future modifications, or fixes, provided by others in the future.

+## Releasing a New Version ##

+1. Make whatever changes you like
+2. Build and test the autosplitter still actually works.
+    - Test new game works
+    - Test regular rooms split
+    - Test sheep rooms split
+    - Test shard rooms split
+    - Reset LiveSplit and check a new game still works
+3. Update `Properties/AssemblyInfo.cs`
+    - Update `AssemblyVersion`
+    - Update `AssemblyFileVersion`
+4. Update `Components\LiveSplit.EscapeGoat2.Updates.xml`
+    - Add a new update to the XML with the appropriate version and change log
+5. Commit and push the changes to GitHub
+6. LiveSplit should now detect the new version when opening it for your users!

+## Changing the Release Channel ##

+In the event this distribution goes dark and someone else has to fork this release, it is quite simple to change the automatic update channel.

+1. Modify `Factory.cs`
+2. Change `UpdateURL` to be the URL to where you will host `LiveSplit.EscapeGoat2.Updates.xml`.
+3. If you change the directory structure/name you will also need to modify `XMLURL`.

+Please note, making this change will not get it detected by existing users, they will need to manually update to the new fork at least once before updates will be detected from then on.

+It is therefore my sincere desire to keep this fork alive by accepting pull requests, as well as am I willing to push an update over this fork transitioning users to another fork should a developer take up the mantle.